-(c) The bidder may request administrative reconsideration of an adverse determination by emailing the Department at “DOT.DBE.UP@illinois.gov” within the five calendar days after the receipt of the notification of the determination.
-The determination shall become final if a request is not made on or before the fifth calendar day.
-A request may provide additional written documentation or argument concerning the issues raised in the determination statement of reasons, provided the documentation and arguments address efforts made prior to submitting the bid.
-The request will be reviewed by the Department’s Reconsideration Officer.
-The Reconsideration Officer will extend an opportunity to the bidder to meet in person to consider all issues of documentation and whether the bidder made a good faith effort to meet the goal.
-After the review by the Reconsideration Officer, the bidder will be sent a written decision within ten working days after receipt of the request for reconsideration, explaining the basis for finding that the bidder did or did not meet the goal or make adequate good faith efforts to do so.
-A final decision by the Reconsideration Officer that a good faith effort was made shall approve the Utilization Plan submitted by the bidder and shall clear the contract for award.
-A final decision that a good faith effort was not made shall render the bid not responsive.

-CALCULATING DBE PARTICIPATION.
-The Utilization Plan values represent work anticipated to be performed and paid for upon satisfactory completion.
-The Department is only able to count toward the achievement of the overall goal and the contract goal the value of payments made for the work actually performed by DBE companies.
+7. CALCULATING DBE PARTICIPATION.
+The Utilization Plan values represent work the bidder commits to have performed by the specified DBEs and paid for upon satisfactory completion.
+The Department is only able to count toward the achievement of the overall goal and the contract goal the value of payments made for the work actually performed by DBE firms.
 In addition, a DBE must perform a commercially useful function on the contract to be counted.
 A commercially useful function is generally performed when the DBE is responsible for the work and is carrying out its responsibilities by actually performing, managing, and supervising the work involved.
 The Department and Contractor are governed by the provisions of 49 CFR Part 26.55(c) on questions of commercially useful functions as it affects the work.
-Specific counting guidelines are provided in 49 CFR Part 26.55, the provisions of which govern over the summary contained herein.
+Specific guidelines for counting goal credit are provided in 49 CFR Part 26.55.
+In evaluating Utilization Plans for award the Department will count goal credit as set forth in Part 26 and in accordance with SBE Policy Memorandum 24-02.